Hay Moisture Content Is Important to Cattle Too

 Fungi and Their Mycotoxins

-Fungi and the mycotoxins they produce are yet another reason to continually test hay moisture levels with a reliable moisture tester.
+Fungi and the mycotoxins they produce are yet another reason to continually test the moisture levels with a reliable moisture tester.
 There are literally dozens of different fungi that can grow inside bales of already harvested hay.
 Fungal growth is especially problematic when hay is exposed to cool, damp conditions during flowering.

 Following such conditions, growers have to be especially diligent about moisture when it comes time to harvest and baling.
 Otherwise, fungal growth produces mycotoxins that can lead to a litany of problems for cattle, including: